huiminlim/dream2space-wiki/v0.2-doc/users/04-ground_station.md

 <img src="ground_stn_images/app-hk-button.png" alt="Housekeeping request button" width="90%"/>

-After the Housekeeping command request button is clicked, the Housekeeping command will be sent to the Dream2space Cubeat.
+After the Housekeeping command request button is clicked, the Housekeeping command will be sent to the Dream2space Cubesat.

 While the command is being sent, the progress bar will be shown.